ziniriccardo/Proton-range-in-a-material/README.md

 •	In [testing.py](/testing.py) are present few tests for the main function in order to control cases with special input parameters and control result of range for a known case.

 •	In [materials.txt](/materials.txt) there are all input parameters for particle and target material and local paths for the array data and for the plots.
+To make the example a 100 MeV proton into a Carbon target was choosen.

 •	In [compile_bragg.py](/compile_bragg.py) there is the main part of the simulation: it computes the main function using parameters in input from materials.txt file.
 And a final terminal output which confirms that all worked properly printing out the result.